yarivgraf/apache-impala-cluster-docker/README.md

 https://hub.docker.com/u/yarivgraf

-### Due to space issues, The Binaries of Apache Impala are missing. the complete image can be found here:
+### Due to space issues, Binaries of Apache Impala are missing. the complete image can be found here:

 https://hub.docker.com/r/yarivgraf/apache-impala-3.4.0